 To showcase our band members, every now and then we put a Spotifyer in the limelight.
-Today's headliner is Nicola Felaco, Senior Product Designer for the Core Experience Team.
+Today's headliner is Nicola Felaco, Senior Product Designer for the Core Experience Team in Stockholm.
 Put on your headphones, hit play, and read along!

 What would your self-portrait look like?